pashupati-gupta/Calculator/README.md

 # Calculator
 It's a simple calculator with an awesome look.
+Made with html css and javascript.